Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> In the midst of chaos, there is also opportunity.
+> Deliberately seek the company of people who influence you to think and act on building the life you desire.

 <!-- QUOTE_END -->